hchunhui/.emacs.d/elisp/use-package/README.md

 This will expect a global binary package to exist called `rg`.
-If it does not, it will use your system package manager (using the package [`system-packages`](https://gitlab.com/jabranham/system-packages)) to attempt an install of a binary by the same name asyncronously.
+If it does not, it will use your system package manager (using the package [`system-packages`](https://gitlab.com/jabranham/system-packages)) to attempt an install of a binary by the same name asynchronously.
 For example, for most `macOS` users this would call: `brew install rg`.

 If the package is named differently than the binary, you can use a